Grade 4 Science and Technology

 Light and Sound

-In this unit, students will learn how light and sound are forms of energy with specific properties.
-They will learn how sound is created by vibrations and how light is required to see.
-They will also start to understand how technological innovations involving light and sound have impacts on the environment.
+In the Light and Sound Unit, students will learn how light and sound are forms of energy with specific properties.
+Students will learn how sound is created by vibrations and how light is required to see.
+Students will build a device that uses the properties of light and sound.
+Students will also understand how technological innovations involving light and sound have impacts on society and the environment.

-In this unit, students will learn how rocks and minerals have unique characteristics and properties that are a result of how they were formed.
-They will learn how the properties of rocks and minerals determine society’s possible uses for them.
-They will also start to understand how our use of rocks and minerals affects the environment.
+In the Rocks, Minerals, and Geological Processes Unit, students will learn how rocks and minerals have unique characteristics and properties resulting from how they were formed.
+Students will learn how the properties of rocks and minerals determine society’s possible uses for them.
+Students will also start to understand how our use of rocks and minerals affects the environment.
+Students will also describe how fossils are formed and the information that fossils can provide about Earth’s history.

 Coding